CreativeInquiry/ARKit-Educational-Templates/README.md

 ## ARKit Remote

-### What is Arkit Remote?
+### What is ARKit Remote?
-Arkit remote allows you to test your AR code in the Unity editor, without having to build the entire app.
+ARKit remote allows you to test your AR code in the Unity editor, without having to build the entire app.
 Building an app might take a few minutes, so having a remote tool saves you a lot of time while developing!
 With Arkit remote, you build the app to your phone, and open the app to stream your phone's camera view to Unity.
 Then, the editor shows the AR view using the camera information.

 ![remote button](tutorial_assets/remote.jpg)